fikrifaris/myPortfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project showcase a simple portfolio with a simple to-Do List function.
+The to-Do List uses CRUD functions, where user have to input a date first then they can insert task or input another date.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>